guspatagonico/gsupload-python/README.md

 **⚠️ IMPORTANT: Always Quote Glob Patterns!**

 When using glob patterns (like `*.txt`, `*.css`, or `src/**/*.js`), you **MUST** quote them to prevent shell expansion.
 Without quotes, your shell will expand the pattern before `gsupload` sees it, which will cause unexpected behavior or errors.

+**Why quotes are necessary:**
+- Shell expansion happens **before** your program runs
+- By the time `gsupload` receives arguments, the shell has already expanded `*.css` to `file1.css file2.css`
+- Your program never sees the original pattern
+- This is fundamental to how all shells (bash, zsh, fish) work

+**This is standard practice across Unix tools:**
+- `find . -name "*.txt"` - requires quotes
+- `grep "pattern" *.log` - requires quotes for the pattern
+- `git add "*.js"` - requires quotes
+- `rsync "*.css" remote:/path/` - requires quotes

+The requirement to quote patterns is correct and matches industry standards.

 ```bash
 # ✅ CORRECT - Pattern is quoted, gsupload handles the glob